Bankrate Inc. Fair Fund

 FTC v.
 NoBetes Corporation

-The FTC reached a settlement with NoBetes Corporation over the company’s advertising and billing practices.
-According to the FTC, the defendants did not have scientific evidence to support their claims that NoBetes could treat diabetes and reduce the need for insulin.
-Refund checks totaling $60,791 were mailed to consumers nationwide who bought NoBetes.
+The Federal Trade Commission (FTC) reached a settlement with NoBetes Corporation over the company’s advertising and billing practices.
+According to the FTC, the defendants did not have scientific evidence to support their claims that Niobates could treat diabetes and reduce the need for insulin.
+Refund checks totaling $60,791 were mailed to consumers nationwide who bought Niobates.
+All checks have been distributed and are now void.

 NOC